 Staff in the Electronic Services area handle computer and Web matters in the Hunt Library.
 Responsibilities include the Hunt Library website, the library's electronic subscription databases, the electronic reserves service, the production of print materials, the creation of Hunt Library READ posters, and with assistance from Embry-Riddle's Information Technology Department, the library's public and staff computing needs.

-Library and University Systems maintained or used: Ex Libris Voyager, Serials Solutions, Summon, Relais, Clio, EZproxy, Percussion (website CMS), bepress Digital Commons.
+Library and University Systems maintained or used: Ex Libris Voyager, Serials Solutions, Summon, Relais, Clio, EZproxy, Sitecore (website CMS), bepress Digital Commons, and Springshare LibApps.

 Associate Director for Electronic and Technical Services